 The New York City Ballet premiered this short film at their Lincoln Center Fall Gala in September 2014 to celebrate the commencement of the season and its new costume designers and choreographers.
 Music by Ryan Whittier.
 Directed by Matt Bockelman, Fly’s Eye Films.

-Ryan Whittier scored a 48 minute documentary film by Al Jazeera investigating Boeing’s 787 “Dreamliner”.
+Ryan Whittier scored a one hour documentary film by Al Jazeera investigating Boeing’s 787 “Dreamliner”.
 The film aired on Al Jazeera English, and was produced and directed by Marc Shaffer.

 Ryan Whittier created the score music for a number of short documentary pieces supporting the three-part, six-hour “THE STORY OF CANCER: The Emperor of All Maladies” documentary.
 The series is based on Dr. Siddhartha Mukherjee’s 2011 Pulitzer Prize-winning nonfiction book “The Emperor of All Maladies: A Biography of Cancer”, and is scheduled to air on PBS in the Spring of 2015.
 Ken Burns is an Executive Producer, and Barak Goodman is the Director and Producer.
 Subjects of the short pieces Ryan scored include Suleika Jaouad, Cindy Campbell, Terrence Howard, Angelo Merendino and many others.
 Find out more about the project here.